splunk/splunk-connect-for-snmp/docs/mib-request.md

 1. Create a fork of the [https://github.com/pysnmp/mibs](https://github.com/pysnmp/mibs) repository.

 2. Put one or more MIB files under `src/vendor/@vendor_name@` where `@vendor_name@` is the name of the MIB file's vendor.
-If there is currently no directory of vendors that you need, create it yourself..
+If there is currently no directory of vendors that you need, create it yourself.

 3. Create a pull request to a `main` branch.